afraenkel/fairness-book/_sources/content/03-harms.md

 Someone with a multiracial background would not have a way of truthfully answering.
-For example, someone from the Dominican Republic, with a large popululation of African descent, would likely *want* to reply they are Dominican!
+For example, someone from the Dominican Republic, with a large population of African descent, would likely *want* to reply they are Dominican!

 Historically, these categories are created to classify with the aim of